-The Economics minor is a course of study designed as a second field for students seeking an understanding of the tools of economic theory and their use in analyzing the decision-making process on both an individual and a societal level.
+The economics minor is a course of study designed as a second field for students seeking an understanding of the tools of economic theory and their use in analyzing the decision-making process on both an individual and a societal level.

 Summary of Requirements for a Minor in Economics

-ECO 101 Principles of Economics I

-ECO 102 Principles of Economics II

-BUS 205 Calculus Applications in Business & Economics 3 credits

-BUS 323 Statistical Applications to Business Decision Making

-ECO 301 Intermediate Macroeconomics

-OR ECO 302 Intermediate Microeconomics

-Two Economics courses at the 300 level or above

-Total

-This course may also be used to satisfy Core requirements.
+ECO 101 Principles of Economics I 3 credits ECO 102 Principles of Economics II 3 credits BUS 205 Calculus Applications in Business & Economics 3 credits BUS 323 Statistical Applications to Business Decision Making 3 credits ECO 301 Intermediate Macroeconomics OR ECO 302 Intermediate Microeconomics 3 credits Two economics electives (300 level or above).
+6 credits Total